Improved Reall-Santos method for AdS black holes in general 4-derivative gravities: Field redefinitions and thermodynamic equivalence

 \section{Field redefinitions and thermodynamic equivalence}

 In the previous work \cite{Ma:2023qqj}, based on the RS method, we proved that, for asymptotically-flat black holes, the thermodynamic variables are manifestly invariant under field redefinitions.
-In the asymptotically-AdS case, we just showed that in general one cannot directly apply RS method to compute the on-shell Euclidean action of black hole solutions, thus it becomes subtle to show that thermodynamic variables of AdS black holes are invariant under field redefinitions.
+In the asymptotically-AdS case, it becomes subtle to show that thermodynamic variables of AdS black holes are invariant under field redefinitions.
 In this section, we will use examples of pure gravity and Einstein-Maxwell theory with generic 4-derivative corrections to show how to interpret the invariance of thermodynamic variables under field redefinitions.